rhomobile/rhomobile-docs/docs/en/5.0.30/guide/api_ruby.md

 	Barcode.getAllProperties(fnPropertyPerser());

 ## Handling callbacks
+> NOTE: For methods that support callbacks, the callback function will always be the last parameter of the method.

 Some methods will support a callback for returning information in an unblocking asynchronous way.
 This will be indicated in the documentation by a parameter named `callback`

 	:::ruby